monkeyyey/stealth_donkey/README.md

 Since most of the commands will be 'customizable', string interpolation will be used quite often.

 ## Agent Server Endpoints Summary
-1 and 2 are experimental endpoints that sends back a downloadable file/zipfile <br />
+1 and 2 are experimental endpoints that sends back a downloadable file/zipfile. <br />
-3 and 4 are endpoints that receives a request, then
+3 and 4 are endpoints that receives an external request, then itself makes a request to the
 ## Agent Server Endpoints
 1. Hard coded endpoint that sends back file
 Upon receiving get request, it sends back a downloadable file by referring to a hard coded variable.